ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

     print(my_data_sources_l2.result_files)
     # ['/folder/file0.extension0]

-- If your checking the DataSources object created to define the upstream data, only the first one will be listed
+- If you are checking the DataSources object created to define the upstream data, only the first one is listed.

 .. code-block:: python